influxdata/docs-v2/content/influxdb/v2.2/api-guide/tutorial/nodejs.md

 {{% /code-tabs %}}
 {{% code-tab-content %}}

-To send the query and process the results, use the QueryAPI `queryRows(query, consumer)` method.
+To send the query and process results, use the `QueryAPI queryRows(query, consumer)` method.
 `queryRows` executes the `query` and provides the Annotated CSV result as an Observable to the `consumer`.
 `queryRows` has the following signature (in TypeScript):